dricholm/image-search/README.md

 ## Test

 The code is mostly tested, however it is not complete due to time constraints.
-E2E tests have not been written yet.
 Code coverage can be generated to the coverage directory.

 ```sh